Calcutta Auctions: A Brainy Spin on a March Madness Bracket

-- After the tournament concludes, participants receive predetermined payouts based on where the teams they “owned” finished in the tournament.
+- After the tournament concludes, participants receive predetermined payouts based on where the teams they “own” finished in the tournament.

-The specifics of each auction can vary wildly, depending on the size of the pot, the number of participants, and any other rules imposed on the auction, but the fundamental auction structure always holds true.
+The specifics of each auction can vary wildly depending on the size of the pot, the number of participants, and any other rules imposed on the auction, but the fundamental structure outlined above will always remain the same.

 How Does This Work in Practice?

-Conceptually, a Calcutta can be challenging to wrap your head around, primarily if you’re used to dealing with the fixed odds that sportsbooks offer.
-After all, a Calcutta auction probably has more in common with a Sotheby’s auction than it does with a conventional, top-down offshore sportsbook.
+Calcutta auctions can be challenging to wrap your head around if you’re used to dealing with the fixed odds offered by sportsbooks.
+After all, a Calcutta auction probably has more in common with a Sotheby’s auction than it does with a conventional, top-down sportsbook.

 Below, you’ll find a sample March Madness auction with our own hypothetical rules and regulations:

-- Only the final 64 teams are available for purchase
+- The final 64 teams are available for purchase.

 - The bottom 4 teams in each region are grouped together (13, 14, 15, 16 seeds), meaning that the purchase of the bottom option means a participant will own all four bottom seeds in that conference.
 This means that there will be 48 options available to purchase in total.